Silver Beaver Award

-The Silver Beaver Award is the council-level distinguished service award of the Boy Scouts of America.
-Upon nomination by their local Scout council and with the approval of the National Court of Honor, recipients of this award are registered adult leaders who have made an impact on the lives of youth through service given to the council.
-The Silver Beaver is an award given to those who implement the Scouting program and perform community service through hard work, self-sacrifice, dedication, and many years of service.
-It is given to those who do not seek it.
+The Silver Beaver Award is the council-level distinguished service award of Scouting America.
+Recipients of the award are registered adult leaders who have made an impact on the lives of youth through service given to the council.

-Award

-The medal consists of a silver beaver pendant suspended from a blue and white ribbon worn around the neck.
-Recipients may wear the corresponding square knot, with a white strand over a blue strand, on the BSA uniform.
-There is also a lapel pin authorized and available for civilian wear.

-Using the United States Military as the model, silver awards are the highest awards in the BSA.
+Those deemed worthy of the award by their local council must be approved by the National Court of Honor.
+Upon their approval, recipients are presented with a silver beaver pendant suspended from a blue and white ribbon, as well as the corresponding square knot.

 History

 The Silver Beaver was introduced in 1931 as a pin-on medal, but due to the heavy weight of the medallion it was switched over to a neck ribbon in mid-1932.
 A blue-white-blue ribbon bar was introduced in 1934 for informal uniform wear.
 In 1946, ribbon bars were replaced by the current knot insignia.

 The Silver Beaver was initially awarded only to men.
 The Silver Fawn Award, an equivalent for women, was awarded starting in 1971.
 It used the same knot insignia, but on a blue background, as women were mostly involved in Cub Scouting during this period.
 The Silver Fawn was discontinued and the Silver Beaver began to be awarded to women in 1974.
 A total of 2,455 Silver Fawns were awarded to outstanding women for support of Cub Scouting before the award was discontinued in 1974.

-As this is a council BSA award, it is conceivably possible for a person to receive this award multiple times from different councils.
-It is believed that 12-16 people are double-recipients of the Silver Beaver in this manner.
-There is no record of a triple-recipient.
+Using the United States Military as the model, silver awards are the highest awards in Scouting America.
+Scouting America currently awards three silver awards, the Silver Beaver, the Silver Antelope and the Silver Buffalo.